cmcb-huashanglian/Blockchain/README.md

-# A simple implementation of blockchain
+# A simple implementation of cmcb blockchain
 This project aims to create a simple implementation of blockchain concept and demostrate it in a user friendly way.

 ## Design Concept